Bios-Marcel/shout/ideas.md

 Anything that happens on the platform should be visible to the users.
 Meaning you'll always be able to have insights regarding upvotes, downvotes and reports.
-This way you can see how your own behaviour affects your karma and therefore your freedom and capabilities on the platform.
+This way you can see how your own behaviour affects your Social Credit and therefore your freedom and capabilities on the platform.

 This also goes for decisions made by the automated punishment system.
 You'll be informed of